yaseenkady/tree.pro/raw/15_reproductive/androgen_insensitivity_syndrome.md

 # .

-Fail to develop male characteristics.
+Y chromosome results no uterus or cervix and androgen receptor defect results in no male characteristics.

 # <

 Adolescent

-XY

 AR